How to Write a Short Story in 6 Simple Steps

 In short, don’t second-guess yourself and if your story truly needs more context, it can always be added in the next revision.

 Step 5.
-Hit them with a strong ending
+End the story with a bang

 Nothing is more disappointing to a reader than a beautifully written narrative with a weak ending.
 When you get to the end of your story, it may be tempting to dash off a quick one and be done with it— but don’t give in to temptation!
 There are countless ways to finish a story — and there’s no requirement to provide a tidy resolution — but we find that the most compelling endings will center on its characters.